-- The costs for the respective categories given above are averages based on fixed price competitive tenders.
-It must be understood that the actual cost of a building will depend upon the design and many other factors and may vary from the figures shown. - The costs per square metre are based on Construction Floor Areas (CFA) measured to the outside face of the external walls external perimeter including lift shafts, stairwells, balconies, plant rooms, water tanks and the like, - All buildings are assumed to have no basements (except otherwise stated) and are built on flat ground, with normal soil and site condition.
-The cost excludes site formation works, external works, land cost, professional fees, finance and legal expenses. - 4.
-The standard for each category of building varies from region to region and do not necessary follow that of each other. - All costs are in US $$/m^2$ CFA.
-Fluctuation in exchange rates may lead to changes in construction costs expressed in U.S. dollars.
+- 1. The costs for the respective categories given above are averages based on fixed price competitive tenders.
+It must be understood that the actual cost of a building will depend upon the design and many other factors and may vary from the figures shown. - The costs per square metre are based on Construction Floor Areas (CFA) measured to the outside face of the external walls / external perimeter including lift shafts, stainvells, balconies, plant rooms, water tanks and the like. сi - The costs include foundation and substructure. - All buildings are assumed to have no basements (except otherwise stated) and are built on flat ground. with normal soil and site condition.
+The costs exclude site formation works, external works, land cost, professional fees, finance and legal expenses.
+4 - The standard for each category of building varies from region to region and do not necessary follow that of each other. ى - All costs are in US\$/m2 CFA.
+Fluctuation in exchange rates may lead to changes in construction costs expressed in U.S. dollars. . Ö